Four Four South Village: A Hidden Historic Spot Near Taipei 101 (四四南村)

 This is the link to this place on Google Maps: Four Four South Village

-If you’re taking the MRT, get off at Taipei 101/World Trade Center Station on the Red Line and use Exit 2.
 Once you’re above ground, walk straight and turn left at the intersection onto Zhuangjing Road (莊敬路).
-From there, take the first left onto Songqin Street (松勤街), and you’ll see Four Four South Village right in front of you.
+Then take the first left onto Songqin Street (松勤街).
+The village will be right in front of you.

 What Is a Military Dependents’ Village(眷村)?

-Today, as cities expanded and land became more valuable, most of these villages have been torn down and replaced by modern buildings, and only a few have been preserved or rebuilt as cultural sites.
+Today, most of these villages have been torn down and replaced by modern buildings, and only a few, such as Four Four South Village, have been preserved.

 A Brief History of Four Four South Village

-The families who lived in Four Four South Village were workers from the 44th Arsenal, a military factory originally based in Qingdao, China.
-When the Nationalist government retreated to Taiwan in 1949, the arsenal was relocated to Taipei and set up in the former Japanese Army warehouse in the Xinyi area.
+The families who lived in Four Four South Village were connected to the 44th Arsenal, a military factory originally based in Qingdao, China.

 The men worked at the 44th Arsenal making weapons, ammunition, and other military supplies.
 It was a dangerous job, as handling gunpowder and explosives meant that accidents could occur at any time.